The project:

 We bring together randomly drawn people from an electoral district (=constituency) to spend a day talking to each other.
 The results of their discussions are discussed with the respective members of parliament of that electoral district.

 This gives participants the opportunity to actively shape politics, and politicians to hear diverse perspectives on a certain political issue.
-We call this format Electoral District Day.
+We call this format Constituency Day.

 Read more